 Substantially all of our Nu Skin and Pharmanex products are available for sale in the Americas region.
-We introduced our new ageLOC True Face Essence Ultra through a limited-time offer in connection with the Americas regional convention in the second half of 2012.
+We introduced our new

 EMEA.
 The following table provides information on our Europe, Middle East & Africa ("EMEA") region, including the year we commenced operations in the region, 2012 revenue, and the percentage of our total 2012 revenue: